-Doctor Who Day celebrates the long-running science-fiction show produced by BBC, which was aired on November 23, 1963 with the episode titled “Unearthly Child”.
+Doctor Who Day, also known as TARDIS Day, celebrates the long-running science-fiction show produced by BBC, which was aired on November 23, 1963 with the episode titled “Unearthly Child”.
 Doctor Who was originally designed to be a family educational television show that focused on history and science.
 It incorporated different eras, historical events, and science as means of entertainment.
 It did not include aliens until a bit later.
 The essence of the show is following a Time Lord, known as the Doctor, going on numerous adventures through time and space with his trusty human companions.

 How Doctor Who Day Unites People